- 4 celery ribs

 - Coarsely chop the celery, carrots and onions; place in a food processor with garlic.
 Cover and process until finely chopped; set aside.

-- In a stockpot or two Dutch ovens, cook the vegetables, pork, veal and sausage until meat is no longer pink; drain.
-Stir in the broth, parsley and seasonings.
-Reduce heat; cover and cook on low for 20 minutes.
+- In a stockpot or two Dutch ovens, cook vegetables, pork, veal and sausage until meat is no longer pink; drain.
+Stir in broth, parsley and seasonings.
+Reduce heat; cover and cook on low 20 minutes.
 Stir in bread crumbs.

-- Line four 9-in. pie plates with bottom crusts; trim pastry even with edges.
+- Preheat oven to 400°.
+Line four 9-in. pie plates with bottom crusts; trim pastry even with edges.
 Fill each with about 4 cups filling.
 Roll out remaining pastry to fit tops of pies; place over filling.
 Trim, seal and flute edges.
 Cut slits in pastry.
-Cover and freeze some of the pies for up to 3 months if desired.

 Reviews for French Canadian Tourtieres

 "Fantastic!
 I did not use mace, but kept the recipe the same otherwise.
 I cut the recipe in half for 2 pies and gave one to a neighbor.
 Will definitely make again!"